Joy-less/Embers/Source/Embers/Documentation.md

 array.sample
 	Returns a random item in the array.

+array.min
+	Returns the minimum item in the array using the < operator.

+array.max
+	Returns the maximum item in the array using the > operator.

 array.insert(index, item) | array.insert(item)
 	Inserts the item into the given index in the array, or adds it to the end of the array.